mini retreats

 An Integrated Approach

-These mini-retreats bring together sound-supported rest, movement, and meditation as a single, continuous process.
+These mini-retreats bring together sound-supported rest, cacao, gentle somatic attunement, and meditation/contemplation as a single, continuous process.

-Sound, movement, and stillness are not treated as separate practices, but as complementary ways of supporting awareness to settle into the body, the breath, and the wider field of experience.
+Sound, somatic attunement, and stillness are not treated as separate practices, but as complementary ways of supporting awareness to settle into the body and the breath, and the wider field of experience.
 Each element prepares the ground for the next, allowing the nervous system to soften and attention to become more receptive.

 The intention is not to guide you towards a particular outcome, but to create conditions where presence, clarity, and regulation can arise naturally.

-Periods of sound-supported rest are included to allow your body and nervous system to settle before deeper meditative exploration.
+Sound-supported rest is included to allow your body and nervous system to settle before deeper meditative exploration.

-Rather than functioning as a stand-alone sound bath, these periods help you to arrive, soften tension, and release some of the effort that often accompanies meditation.
-This makes it easier to remain present and embodied during movement and meditation without strain or over-efforting.
+Rather than functioning as a stand-alone sound bath, this period helps you to arrive, soften tension, and release some of the effort that often accompanies meditation.
+This makes it easier to remain present and embodied during integration and meditation without strain or over-efforting.

 Resting here is not an end in itself, but part of a gradual inward turning.